UNICORE-EU/uftp-docs/source/howto-test.rst

    (``userdb.txt``) and maps the authenticated user to a local account using ``simpleuudb``.

-3. If authentication succeeds, the Auth server issues a transfer ticket.
+3. If authentication succeeds, the Auth server replies with "OK" and a one-time password.

-4. The UFTP client uses this ticket to connect to the UFTPD server.
+4. The UFTP client uses the one-time password to connect to the UFTPD server with the normal FTP protocol.

-5. The UFTPD server validates the transfer ticket using its configured truststore (``cacert.pem``), which contains the CA certificate used to verify the Auth server.

-6. If the ticket is valid, the file transfer is started.
+5. If the login is successful, the FTP session is started, allowing file transfers and other FTP operations.

 Only the Auth server and the UFTPD server require certificates (``auth.p12`` and ``uftpd.pem``).